frob/frob.github.com/content/posts/2018-02-15-rearchitecting-for-drupal8.md

     solutions such as apps, web apps, and websites to help improve the process and practice of teaching and learning.

-One such site is a custom LMS for our clien New Perspectives Online.
+One such site is a custom LMS for our client New Perspectives Online.

 ![New Perspectives Online
 Screenshot](/images/p2s2-screens/screenshot.png)

-## Why do [Drupal 8 Exparamentation]?
+## Why do [Drupal 8 Experimentation]?

 -   The big question is D8 or D7, this is a question that I have to ask myself every time I am asked to do an estimate.